vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 The `PhoneLookupQuery` API lets the Contacts Provider perform the search using its own custom matching algorithm via the `whereExactlyMatches` function.

+This will only match EXACT phone numbers or SIP addresses.
+There is no partial matching.

 There are several different types of matching algorithms that can be used.
 The type is set via the `match` function.